aptecoSmith/ragLlamaIndex1/markdowns/audiencesMarkdown/Audiences/Introduction.md

 Once this is done, you will be taken to what we refer to as a 'Workbook'.
 You may see this sometimes called an 'Audience Workbook'.

-The first tab of a workbook is always an audience and this is where you will land.
+The first tab of a workbook is always an 'audience tab' and this is where you will land.
+This is where you will define what selection of criteria you want.

 On screen, the UI is broken down into a number of areas.
 At the top you can see the name of your audience that you supplied earlier.